 ON THE PSYCHOLOGY OF

-For fifty years I have been in contact with spiritual movements, or read up on them.
+For seventy years I have been in contact with spiritual movements, or read up on them.
 I have been interested particularly in their influence on its members, who I have followed now for a considerable number of years all over the world.
 I have been struck by the fact that developments within such groups always seem to follow a similar pattern.
 When people unite for a special purpose a field of tension seems to arise based on unleashed subconscious drives.

 Please allow me to share with you some of my observations.